Contribute

 I am a writer looking to get accreditation for a film festival.
 Is this possible?

-We try our best to help writers access festivals when we can, although please note that space is at a premium for major festivals, such as TIFF, Hot Docs, and Sundance.
-Please contact us prior to the festival, during the accreditation process.
-We still consider freelance opportunities during festivals, subject to availability.
 However, it is expected that writers seeking accreditation submit coverage in a timely manner as festivals ask for clippings and we need to provide them to secure our places for the next year.
 Writers seeking to review films at festivals will be expected to deliver reviews within a day of film premieres.
-Please consider this factor when pitching — we’re not looking for reviews a week after the festival ends.
+Please consider this factor when pitching — we’re not looking for reviews a week (or weeks) after the festival ends.
+Interested writers must check with POV prior to submitting an accreditation request to a festival on our behalf.

 I am looking to access a festival for networking/complimentary purposes.
 Can I still get accreditation?